MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 # Add a conditional column

-With Power Query, you can add a conditional column to your query.
-You can define IF-THEN-ELSE conditions in your query.
+With Power Query, you can add a conditional column to your query by defining IF-THEN-ELSE conditions in your query.
 When the conditions are fulfilled, the conditional column will automatically display the values that you specified.

 The **Conditional column** option is located in the **Add column** tab of the Power Query ribbon, inside the **General** group.